 🇺🇸 US Passport Guide · Last verified: February 2026

-Walgreens vs CVS Passport Photo 2026 — Full Comparison
+Walgreens vs CVS Passport Photo 2026: Honest Comparison (Spoiler: They're Identical)

 Both Walgreens and CVS offer in-store passport photos.
 The honest answer: they're nearly identical.
 Same process, similar price, same limitations.
 This guide tells you exactly where they differ — and when neither is the right choice.